SmartFi (SMTF) Achieves Self Reported Market Capitalization of $1.02 Billion

-SmartFi (SMTF) traded 0.1% lower against the U.S. dollar during the one day period ending at 14:00 PM E.T. on May 21st.
-One SmartFi token can currently be purchased for about $0.0120 or 0.00000017 BTC on major cryptocurrency exchanges.
-SmartFi has a market capitalization of $1.02 billion and $23.64 worth of SmartFi was traded on exchanges in the last 24 hours.
-Over the last seven days, SmartFi has traded 0% higher against the U.S. dollar.
+SmartFi (SMTF) traded 0% lower against the U.S. dollar during the 1 day period ending at 10:00 AM ET on May 28th.
+One SmartFi token can now be purchased for approximately $0.0120 or 0.00000018 BTC on major cryptocurrency exchanges.
+SmartFi has a total market cap of $1.02 billion and approximately $23.63 worth of SmartFi was traded on exchanges in the last day.
+During the last seven days, SmartFi has traded down 0.1% against the U.S. dollar.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.